The Corps Museum

 The Corps Museum is being housed temporarily in Newman Library.

-The VTCC Museum began in 1985, when then-Commandant Lt.
+The Corps Museum began in 1985, when Commandant Lt.
 Gen. Howard M. Lane asked Col. Joseph Reich ’75, then a captain and an Air Force ROTC detachment instructor, to start a Corps museum.
-Today it is a diverse collection of Corps memorabilia: old uniforms and historical artifacts donated by alumni over the years.
+Today, it is a diverse collection of Corps memorabilia, including old uniforms and historical artifacts donated by alumni over the years.

-Thanks to the generosity of the Moore family, the Major General Cecil R. Moore collection will anchor the VTCC Museum’s collection, providing new, primary sources for historical research.
+Thanks to the generosity of the Moore family, the Major General Cecil R. Moore collection will anchor the Corps Museum’s collection, providing new, primary sources for historical research.
 Hundreds of documents, postcards, and souvenirs populate the collection, along with his military uniforms, photographs, war booty, and diaries.
-While serving under Gen. Dwight D. Eisenhower as chief engineer, European Theater of Operations, during World War II, Moore’s command was responsible for maintaining and repairing bridges, tunnels, and rail lines in Europe.
+While serving as Gen. Dwight D. Eisenhower’s chief engineer in the European Theater of Operations during World War II, Moore’s command was responsible for maintaining and repairing bridges, tunnels, and rail lines in Europe.

 The history of the Corps of Cadets is the history of the university.
-The mission of the VTCC Museum is to tell the story of the Corps’ past, present, and future for not only future generations of cadets, but for the public as a whole.
-The museum strives to acquire, preserve, and maintain a respectful and accessible collection and presentation of the rich history of the cadets who have gone to serve honorably in the U.S. armed forces, as well as in the private sector.
+The mission of the Corps Museum is to tell the story of the Corps’ past, present, and future for current and future generations of cadets and for the public as a whole.
+The museum strives to preserve and maintain a respectful and accessible collection and presentation of the rich history of the cadets who have gone to serve honorably in the U.S. armed forces and in the private sector.

 Items to be auctioned